Biletnikoff/webull-killswitch/README.md

 - The threshold protection remains in place without human intervention
 - Any potential single points of failure are mitigated

-In practice, the only way to properly stop the system is through the `cleanup.sh` script, which ensures all components are properly terminated.
+In practice, the only way to properly stop the system is through the `cleanup.sh` script, which includes multiple safeguards (confirmation prompts, countdown timers, and verification codes) to prevent impulsive deactivation of your protection.
+This ensures all components are properly terminated while preventing accidental shutdown of your protection system.

 ## Setup